Anne ChandlerExecutive Director, Houston

 - “Help for Female Immigrants Fleeing Violence Is this Lawyer’s Calling,” The Christian Science Monitor, May 12, 2016

 - “Family Detention is a Breeding Ground for Abuse and Mistreatment,” San Antonio Current, Nov.
 12, 2014

 - “World Cafe Dialog on Immigration Program,” United Nations Association, Nov.
 14, 2013

 - “Fighting Violence Against Women,” Houston Chronicle, Sept.
 5, 2013

 - “Many Women Coming to Houston Seek Refuge,” ABC 13 News, Dec.
 16, 2010

 - “Bill Would Make Stopping Violence Against Women a Priority,” Houston Chronicle, April 17, 2010

 Photo credit: Brandy Stoez

 Ana Castellano joined Tahirih in 2016.
-As the Office Administrator, Ana provides critical operational and administrative support to the Houston office, including day-to-day office administration, development, and finance duties.
+As the Operations Associate, Ana provides critical operational and administrative support to the Houston office, including day-to-day office administration, development, and financial duties.
 She also supports our client services and conducts preliminary screenings of service seekers, assists with client referrals, and supports our volunteer program.
-Prior to Tahirih, Ana was a bilingual legal assistant at Amaral Tellawi Law in Houston.
 Before moving to the United States, she served as the office administrator at a law firm in Lima, Peru.